Mini-quilt fridge magnets. Love that idea!! We have seen several over the years and it is time we all now make one.So cool.

 - Be sure to use remnants / recycled fabric.
 On behalf of Mother Earth: ‘thank you’.

-- This mini quilting project can really be a great way for you to design your own original quilting blocks, to be used in further projects.
+- This mini quilting project can really be a great way for you to design your own original quilting blocks, to be used and further built upon in further projects.

 - Experiment lots as these mini-quilts make original gifts for new home owners, unexpected visits, and creative friends you love.